Joseph Moll: The League of the Just

 In 1839, the League participated in an insurrection carried out by the 'Society of the Seasons', led by Armand Barbès and Auguste Blanqui.
 The insurrection was suppressed and Moll escaped to Britain.
 In 1840 he was one of the founders of the German Workers' Educational Association in London.
 In 1846 he became a member of the Central Committee of the League of the Just (which had been relocated to London).
 Under the influence of Karl Marx, who replaced Weitling as the ideological leader of the group, the League was re-organised as the 'Communist League'.
 Moll was again elected to its Central Committee.

 Revolution and death

 When the Revolution of 1848 broke out in Europe, Moll returned to Germany.
 He went to Cologne, where he became president of the Workers' Association and helped propagate Marxist ideas among its members.
 In September 1848 he was implicated in an uprising; to escape arrest, he fled to London, but later returned illegally to Germany.
 In May 1848, he participated in the democratic revolution in Baden and took an active part in the fighting.
-On June 28, 1849, he was killed in Rotenfels, near Murg.
+On June 28, 1849, he died in Rotenfels, near Murg.